 When talking about places to move to, or even visit, Arkansas doesn’t typically rustle up much attention, but we think a lot of people are missing out on opportunities to invest in The Natural State. read more…

 Arkansas began calling itself The Natural State in the 1970s to lure tourists to its Ouachita Mountains, 52 state parks and seven National Park Service properties.
-Today those visitors are looking to stay, seeking out land in the country’s fifth lowest state for cost of living.
-At the same time it ranks in the Top 20 for doing business.
+Today those visitors are looking to stay, seeking out land in the country’s fifth-lowest state for the cost of living.
+At the same time, it ranks in the Top 20 for doing business.

 Arkansas property has attracted the attention of outsiders since 1832 when Hot Springs was the first land acquired by the federal government to be preserved and protected.
 Garland County, where Hot Springs is located in central Arkansas, remains one of the best places to look for land buys almost two hundred years later.
 It is rivaled in popularity by land seekers only by Benton County in the heart of the Ozark Mountains where Sam Walton started a retailing revolution in 1945.